rustprooflabs/pgosm-flex/PERFORMANCE.md

 ## Methodology

-Timings are an average of at least two recorded test runs.
-For example, the North America `run-road-place.lua` had two times: 4,845 seconds and 4,922 seconds.
-The difference of these two runs was only 1 minute 17 seconds for a test that runs nearly 1.5 hours.
+Timings are an average of multiple recorded test runs over more than one day.
+For example, the North America `run-road-place.lua` had two times: 4,845 seconds and 4,922 seconds for an average of 4,884 s (1 hour 21 minutes).
+The difference of these two runs was only 1 minute 17 seconds, a rather small amount of variation.

 Time for the import step is reported directly from osm2gpsql while the psql commands use the Linux `time` command as shown in the commands above.